 This highlights an important aspect of AI implementation.
 Value isn’t always immediate or easily measured in financial services.
 Still, AI is proving effective in areas like compliance, credit scoring, regulatory reporting, fraud detection, and customer service automation.

-If you’re in the financial sector, the insight here is clear.
-AI has matured enough to be trusted with core business functions, but expectations must be aligned with the realities of implementation.
+If you’re in the financial sector, the insight here is clear: AI has matured enough to be trusted with core business functions, but expectations must be aligned with the realities of implementation.

 4. 79% of Organizations Report at Least Some Level of AI Agent Adoption